Advanced Recovery Equip. & Supplies, LLC v Global Liberty Ins. Co. (2020 NY Slip Op 51373(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Sharon Bourne-Clarke, J.), entered June 15, 2018.
-The order denied defendant’s motion to, in effect, open its default in appearing for a calendar call and, upon opening the default, dismiss the complaint.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Sharon Bourne-Clarke, J.), entered July 23, 2018.
+The order denied defendant’s motion for summary judgment dismissing the complaint and granted plaintiff’s cross motion for summary judgment.

 ENTER: